FashionTV

-FashionTV is an international fashion and lifestyle broadcasting television channel.
-Founded in France in 1997, by its Polish-born president Michel Adam Lisowski, FashionTV is a widely distributed satellite channels in the world with 31 satellite and 2,000 cable systems.
-As of 2014, it had 400 million views all over the world.

-FashionTV is a multi-media platform offering a review of global fashion and is independently owned and operated from the headquarters in Paris, London and Vienna.
+FashionTV is an international fashion and lifestyle broadcasting channel.
+Founded in France in 1997, by its Polish-born president Michel Adam Lisowski, FashionTV is one of the most widely distributed satellite channels in the world with 31 satellite offices and 2,000 cable systems.
+As of 2014, it had 400 million viewers around the globe.
+FashionTV is a multi-media platform offering global fashion reviews and it is independently owned and operated from the headquarters in London, Paris, Vienna, and Mumbai.